hubplanner/API/Sections/webhooks.md

 }
 ```

-## Unsubscribing from a web hook
+## Unsubscribing from a Webhook

-To unsubscribe from a particular web hook you need to use subscription identifier (see _id parameter from creation part) from previously created subscription.
+To unsubscribe from a particular webhook you need to use a subscription identifier (see _id parameter from creation part) from previously created subscription.

 ```
 DELETE /subscription/{subscription_id}